 Info and Prices for All Plants

-All plants, except walnuts and chestnuts, are grown organically at Heaven and Earth Farm at 2400’ on the San Juan Ridge, Nevada County, CA. The walnuts and chestnuts are grown for us, using our heirloom budwood, by Dave Wilson Nursery.
+All plants, except walnuts and chestnuts, are grown organically at Heaven and Earth Farm at 2400’ on the San Juan Ridge, Nevada County, CA. The walnuts are grown for us, using our heirloom budwood, by Dave Wilson Nursery.

 Most fruit and nut trees are sold as dormant bareroot with 3/8”-3⁄4” caliper and pruned back 4′-5′ tall.
 Figs, grapes and lilacs are sold dormant in 1 gallon pots.